 Right…So how do I get it out?

-The only downside really is if you are squeamish as a person – although, even then, this is your body and I would hope you are able to move past that!
-But you may have to fully get your hand in there to get the cup in and out, which can be a different experience for everyone depending on where your cervix is and your general techers.
+The only downside really is if you are squeamish – although, even then, this is your body and I would hope you are able to move past that as you may have to fully get your hand in there to get the cup in and out.
+It’s a different experience for everyone depending on where your cervix is and your general techers.
 If you wear your cup quite far up, then you will have to fish about in there with your fingers to get it out – though the stem on the end of the cup can be used to make this far less traumatic than it sounds.
-You simply pull the stem down and out until you can feel the based of the cup with your fingers, give it a little squeeze to release the suction and then you’re ready to go.
+You simply pull the stem down and out until you can feel the base of the cup with your fingers, give it a little squeeze to release the suction and then you’re ready to go.
 You should feel the suction release, or maybe even hear it and you can do this whilst sat on the toilet so nothing goes wrong – lots of people seem to have visions of removing the cup and then somehow throwing it absolutely everywhere and getting themselves into a totally embarrassing The Shining style situation which is highly unlikely to happen.
-It gets easier to remove in time, but I would suggest just sliding it out slowly as it can be a little uncomfortable at first – I say this to be honest, it’s just a bit of an odd shape and a slight stretch but absolutely no pain whatsoever, just a bit strange.
+It gets easier to remove in time, but I would suggest just sliding it out slowly as it can be a little uncomfortable at first – I say this to be honest, it’s just a bit of an odd shape and a slight stretch but absolutely no pain whatsoever.
 My top tip?
 Do it in the shower Carrie-style.

 Any other questions, please do drop them in the comments below and I’ll do my best to answer them!
-I’ve been using a cup for about six months, so I’m not expert but I have a little time notched on my belt.
+I’ve been using a cup for a year now, I’m no expert but I have a little time notched on my belt and don’t mind speaking honestly.
 As with everything like this, if you have any specific illnesses or personal issues/circumstances you think could be affected by this then please do visit your GP or gynaecologist for advice.